Do I need to come to Bali to work with you?

 How many people will come on a Sourcing Tour?

 Our Sourcing Tours are custom made, tailored to each client's needs.
 So therefore they are private.
 You can bring a friend/partner with you on the tour.
 If you would like to join with more than two people, please let us know at the time of booking so we can arrange transport and lunch for your group.
-You will be accompanied by our driver and our guide during the tour.
-Our guide will share experiences and knowledge with you during the tour and help with translations and/or negotiations when visiting the manufacturers.
+You will be accompanied by our driver and a guide from our team during the tour.
+Your guide will share experiences and knowledge with you during the tour and help with translations and consultation when visiting the manufacturers.

 To be able to create a tour schedule that suits to your needs, we will ask you to provide as much as possible details about your designs or the products you would like to source at the time of booking.
 The more details you can provide, the better we will be able to prepare a tour that will introduce you to manufacturers that suit to your project.
 We recommend to book your tour at least one month in advance.